Get

 How Does PrettyLitter Work?

 PrettyLitter is designed to detect the pH level of your cat’s urine.
 When your cat is healthy, their urine should stay at the same pH.
-However, when they are sick, their urine can shift pH.
-The litter picks up on these issues, which lets you know when there may be a potential problem.
+However, their urine’s pH will be modified when experiencing urinary issues like infections, kidney issues or metabolic problems.
+Likewise, the presence of iron indicates blood detection in the urine.
+The litter will change to a different color which is meant to alert you when there may be a potential problem.

 When your cat’s pH is normal, the litter will turn a yellow or green color.
-A high pH causes the litter to turn blue and could indicate a urinary tract infection.
+A high pH causes the litter to turn blue and could indicate a urinary tract infection or the potential to develop bladder stones.
 A lower urinary pH causes the litter to turn dark orange, indicating that your feline potentially has metabolic acidosis or kidney tubular acidosis.

 If blood is detected in your feline’s urine, then the litter will turn red.
 This could mean everything from bladder inflammation, bladder stones, or a UTI.